Cell Products ⇢ Wild-type cells ⇢

 Key intestinal cell marker analysis

-Immunocytochemistry analysis has demonstrated that the Def-INT organoids display a polarized epithelium and are composed of differentiated cell types with distinct morphologies.
+Immunocytochemistry analysis has demonstrated that the Intestinal organoids display a polarized epithelium and are composed of differentiated cell types with distinct morphologies.
 The organoids contain absorptive enterocytes as well as the major secretory lineage cell types including Paneth cells, goblet cells, and enteroendocrine cells.

 Figure 2.
 Organoids display specific marker gene expression profiles.
 Organoids display positive staining of key intestinal cell markers including: epithelial cells (E-cadherin), enterocytes (villin), goblet cells (mucin), enteroendocrine (somatostatin), and Paneth cells (lysozyme).